ayushanand18/nephron-ai/README.md

 ----
 ### References
-References have been taken through various resources of the internet which are listed below.
+References have been taken through various resources from the internet which are listed below.
 We thank all the resource owners, we don't claim their ownership nor authenticity.

 [Rajesh Misir, Malay Mitra, and Ranjit Kumar Samanta, 2017 June 19](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5497482/)